-Breast augmentations are among the most popular cosmetic procedures year after year.
-A breast augmentation, sometimes called a “breast aug” or “boob job,” can be performed to increase the size of the breast or restore breast volume lost due to weight loss or pregnancy and breastfeeding.
+Breast augmentations are among the most popular cosmetic procedures in Baltimore year after year.
+A breast augmentation, sometimes called “breast aug” or a “boob job,” can be performed to increase the size of breasts or restore breast volume lost due to weight loss or pregnancy and breastfeeding.
 In addition to altering the size, breast augmentations can achieve a more rounded shape as well as improved symmetry and proportions.

 After being placed under general anesthesia, Dr. Rosenberg will make an incision in one of three ways, depending on your goal results and needs.
 The incision may either be made around the areola (periareolar), along the fold under the breast (inframammary), or under the arm (transaxillary).
 Through this incision, the implant can be placed either directly behind the breast tissue in what is called a submammary or subglandular placement, or behind the pectoral muscle in a submuscular placement.

 As breast surgeries continue to gain popularity in Baltimore and across the US, the procedure is becoming more accessible than ever.
 However, it’s important to know that this procedure should only be performed by a board-certified plastic surgeon, not only to minimize risks and side effects, but also to ensure the most natural-looking results.
 Dr. Rosenberg of the Plastic Surgery Center of Maryland is double board-certified by the American Board of Surgery as well as the American Board of Plastic Surgery.

 Related Post: What is the Best Incision Site for a Breast Augmentation?

 Before Baltimore breast implant surgery, you will need to decide what kind of implant you will receive.
 Breast implants are filled with either silicone gel or saline (saltwater), which look and feel slightly different from one another.